hyosung11/Launch-School/Courses/journal.md

 17:11 Sometimes I don't think it's clear what to do with the code and I have to guess where the code goes.
 I can usually figure it out.

 17:17 I need to pee and get ready to play indoor soccer with my new teammates at Ridgewood KGV.

+## 202203014 월요일

+06:09 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignments 8 ~ 11
+   * [x] 2.
+Read *The Coding Career Handbook*, Chapter 21

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+JS120 > Lesson 5: More Object Oriented Programming
+   * [ ] 3.
+Study Session with Laurent
+   * [ ] 4.
+Study Session with Michael
+   * [x] 5.
+Read *The Coding Career Handbook*, Chapter 22

+3. Are there any blockers or impediments preventing you from doing your work?
+   * All is well.

+06:16 In study hall with Alex and I'm going to keep going through Lesson 5.